Manfield

-Manfield is a village and civil parish in the Richmondshire district of North Yorkshire, England.
+Manfield is a village and civil parish in the county of North Yorkshire, England.
 It is a parish in the wapentake of Gilling East.
+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.

 The closest major town is Darlington, which is 3.5 mi east of Manfield.
-It is close to the River Tees and Darlington and is notable for its real ale pub, The Crown, which won the Campaign for Real Ale (CAMRA)'s Yorkshire Pub of the Year in 2005, the All Saints Church and Manfield Village School.
+It is close to the River Tees and Darlington and is notable for All Saints Church and Manfield Village School.

 History

 The first part of Manfield is the British or Celtic word 'Maen', meaning a stone or pile of stones.
 In Saxons times, this word signified the open country.
 Manfield was once an oppidium characterised by fields, small hills and barrows.
 The parish includes the township of Cliffe, a hamlet situated on the River Tees.
 Cliffe had a population of 53 in the early 1820s.
 Manfield covers 3,455 acres of land, grounding 74 houses.
 The Catholic chapel run by Reverend William Hogarth.